China cautions G7: ‘Small’ groups don’t rule the world | Malay Mail

 Leaders of the group – the United States, Canada, Britain, Germany, Italy, France and Japan – want to use their gathering in the English seaside resort of Carbis Bay to show the world that the richest democracies can offer an alternative to China’s growing clout.

-Canadian Prime Minister Justin Trudeau led a Group of Seven discussion of China on Saturday and called on leaders to come up with a unified approach to the challenges posed by the People’s Republic, a source said.
+Canadian Prime Minister Justin Trudeau led a Group of Seven discussion of China yesterday and called on leaders to come up with a unified approach to the challenges posed by the People’s Republic, a source said.

 The G7 are planning to offer developing nations an infrastructure scheme that could rival Xi’s multi-trillion-dollar Belt and Road initiative.